Speekins/Take-Home/README.md

 <!-- Deployment Information -->
 ### Deployment Information

 Nooz is a FrontEnd application utilizing a React, maintained integration with Circle CI, and tested with Cypress.io.
 The frontend handles client-side tasks and displays data from the backend, NYTimes Top Stories [API](https://developer.nytimes.com/docs/top-stories-product/1/overview).
-Deployment involves building the React frontend, integrating it with the Rails backend, and pushing the code to Heroku.
-The application can be accessed at the Heroku URL.

-* <a href="https://board-together.herokuapp.com/" alt="Heroku Deployment">Heroku Deployment</a><br>

 <p align="right">(<a href="#top">back to top</a>)</p>